kata198/QueryableList/README.md

 One of the powerful aspects of QueryableList is that it is easily extendable.

+Generally, you won't need to do this, as QueryableListDicts or QueryableListObjs will handle your needs.

+But sometimes, you have more advanced requirements than can be satisfied by properties and matching on them.

-If your objects are not simple dicts or objects, you can extend QueryableList.QueryableListBase to almost instantly gain all the filtering functinoality with your complex collection.
+For these cases, you can extend QueryableList.QueryableListBase to create your own QueryableList type.

 You only need to implement a single method,

 	@staticmethod
 	def _get_item_value(item, fieldName)